 you'd have would be graphene.
 There are tiny specks of graphene in any pencil mark like this, but since they're

 only one atom high, you'll be doing well to spot them!

 What is graphene like?

-Graphene is an amazingly pure substance, thanks largely to its simple, orderly structure based on tight, regular, atomic bonding, Carbon is a nonmetal, so you might expect graphene to be one too.
+Graphene is an amazingly pure substance, thanks largely to its simple, orderly structure based on tight, regular, atomic bonding.
+Graphene is pure carbon.
+And, because carbon is a nonmetal, you might expect graphene to be one too.
 In fact, it behaves much more like a

 Strength and stiffness

 If you've ever scribbled with a soft pencil

 (something like a 4B), you'll know that graphite is horribly soft.

 That's because the carbon layers inside a stick of graphite shave off